AugustinWinther/structured-uib/README.md

 Report template to be used for laboratory reports in the course PHYS114 - Basic Measurement Science and Experimental Physics, at the University of Bergen (https://www.uib.no/en/courses/PHYS114).
 The template is in Norwegian only as of now.
 English support may be added in the future.

-The name of the package is arbitrary such that it follows the naming guidelines of Typst.
+The first part of the packages name is arbitrary, such that it follows the naming guidelines of Typst.

+**Note:** The template uses the fonts **STIX Two Text** and **STIX Two Math**.
+If running Typst locally on your computer, make sure you have these fonts installed.
+There should be no font problems if you are using typst.app however.

 Usage:
 ```typ